SuperOfficeDocs/superoffice-docs/docs/ui/soprotocol/index.md

 To get the SOProtocol link that reflects the current state of the application, use the view page info option available and copy the address.

 > [!NOTE]
-> When running SuperOffice in a FireFox browser, we can use the **Copy Shortcut** option on the task button to get the address.
+> When running SuperOffice in a Firefox browser, we can use the **Copy Shortcut** option on the task button to get the address.

 ![03][img3]